paudetseis/GlobalTe/README.md

 ![](./data/Global_Te.Robinson.png)

-You can also specify to load a data set that does not include data points biased by 'gravitational noise'.
+You can also specify to load a data set that does not include data points biased by *gravitational noise*.
 You can also check out a different global projection and a different
 colormap:

 ```python